Parental stress is to be expected. Parenting is a seriously stressful job, and it’s impossible to always be calm and stress-free around our children.

 But there is a difference in types of stress and how we manage stress.
 And it’s a difference we as parents need to understand.

 [Feeling at wit’s end with parental stress?
-Book Skype therapy on our sister site and be receiving help as soon as tomorrow.]
+Book Online therapy on our sister site and be receiving help as soon as tomorrow.]

 Daily Stress vs Long-Term Stress

 General, day-to-day stressors see parents snappy and tired, but still attuned to their children’s needs and still acting like themselves.